-Specialty Goats
+Specialty Goat

-Pygmy's, miniature silky, Angora, cashmere, and fainting goats of any age will be shown under this division and will compete for Grand & Reserve.

-Each exhibitor is limited to showing 6 specialty animals in the entire show

-No bucks shall be allowed on the fairgrounds or shows.
-Only wethers may be shown.
+- 1 Angora, Cashmere, Fainting, Miniature Silky, and Pygmy breeds of any age will be shown under this division and will compete for Grand and Reserve. - 2 Each exhibitor is limited to showing 2 specialty animals in the entire show - 3 No bucks shall be allowed in any 4H goat show.
+Only wethers may be shown for 4H.

+24140 Specialty Goat

-Meat Goats
+Meat Goat

-- 1 All market meat goats (wethers or does) must have been weighed and tagged at Greene County weigh-in or at an official verification site (prior to May 15).
-If attending State Fair, all market meat goats (wethers or does) must have retinal images collected from the nominated animals and information recorded in 4-H Online by May 15. - 2 Breeding meat does must attend Greene County weigh-in and have an official 4-H tag or tattoo (tattoo must follow official guidelines: Left ear = individual animal identifier; Right ear = herd prefix) and birth date.
+- 1 All market meat goats (wethers and does) must have been weighed and tagged at Greene County weigh-in or at an official verification site (prior to May 15).
+If attending State Fair, all market meat goats (wethers or does) must have retinal images collected from the nominated animals and information recorded in 4-H Online by May 15. - 2 Breeding does must attend Greene County weigh-in and have an official 4-H tag or tattoo (tattoo must follow official guidelines: Left ear = individual animal identifier; Right ear = herd prefix) and birth date.
 If attending State Fair, all breeding does must have retinal images collected from the nominated animals and information recorded in 4-H Online by May 15.
 This includes all Junior and Senior Breeding Does.
-If Senior Breeding Doe has their 4-H ear tag or tattoo from the previous year, she does not need to attend weigh-in in the following year. - 3 All meat goats must be verified in 4-HOnline by May 15th by the exhibitor. - 4 Each exhibitor is limited to showing 2 meat goat animals per class and 6 meat goat animals in the entire show. - 5 Meat goats may be castrated male (wethers) or female kids of any meat goat breed (ie Boer) or crossbred (ie dairy goat wether) born after January 1 of the current year.
-No bucks may be shown. - 6 Goats should be weighed in and checked in between 8 a.m. and 12 noon on Wednesday. - 7 Minimum weight at fair is 40 pounds and maximum weight is 110 pounds. - 8 Goats must be broke to lead with a halter or collar and short lead when showing, body clipped, and hooves cleaned and trimmed prior to arrival at the fair. - 9 If horned, market goats must have horns blunt (not less than the diameter of a dime at the ends). - 10 Classes will be broken at the discretion of the Superintendent and will be determined by number of entries and weight. - 11 Bracing is allowed.
+If Senior Breeding Doe has their 4-H ear tag or tattoo from the previous year, she does not need to attend weigh-in in the following year. - 3 All meat goats must be verified in 4-HOnline by May 15th by the exhibitor. - 4 Each exhibitor is limited to showing 2 meat goat animals per class and 6 meat goat animals in the entire show. - 5 Meat goats may either be wethers or does and must born after January 1 of the current year.
+No bucks may be shown. - 6 Goats should be weighed in and checked in between 8:00 am and 12:00 noon on Wednesday. - 7 Minimum weight at fair is 40 pounds and maximum weight is 110 pounds. - 8 Goats must be broke to lead with a halter or collar and short lead when showing, body clipped, and hooves cleaned and trimmed prior to arrival at the fair. - 9 If horned, market goats must have horns blunt (not less than the diameter of a dime at the ends). - 10 Classes will be broken at the discretion of the Superintendent and will be determined by number of entries and weight. - 11 Bracing is allowed.
 However, all goats must have all four feet on the floor of the show ring at all times.
 Lifting feet off the ground or placing them on any altered ring surface is not acceptable.